nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 This is why we are excited to introduce **Class Manager 2023**, an all-in-one application designed to streamline your class management duties. **Class Manager 2023** will help you to save time, streamline your TA duties and allow you to focus on what matters most - your students.

-This user guide is your key to mastering **Class Manager 2023**, with step-by-step instructions on installing and using our application. **Class Manager 2023** is designed to be intuitive and easy to use so you can get started immediately!
+This user guide is your key to mastering **Class Manager 2023**, with step-by-step instructions on installing and using our application. **Class Manager 2023** is designed to be intuitive and easy to use, so you can get started immediately!

 --------------------------------------------------------------------------------------------------------------------
 <!-- * Table of Contents -->